SHSharkar/GPT-Instructions/laravel_docs_v11.md

         public function gc($lifetime) {}
     }

-> [!NOTE]
-> Laravel does not ship with a directory to contain your extensions.
+Since Laravel does not include a default directory to house your extensions.
 You are free to place them anywhere you like.
 In this example, we have created an `Extensions` directory to house the `MongoSessionHandler`.

-Since the purpose of these methods is not readily understandable, let's quickly cover what each of the methods do:
+Since the purpose of these methods is not readily understandable, here is an overview of the purpose of each method:

 <div class="content-list" markdown="1">